Imperial College London

 “This is a great triumph, where we can proudly say that our Institution is ready, willing and able to support all of our students to reach their potential, whether they have a formal diagnosis or not!”
 Hannah said.

 Can we help your university?
-For a chat about how we could support you, please contact firstname.lastname@example.org at Diversity and Ability or by calling 0800 978 8303.
+For a chat about how we could support you, please contact Charlie at Diversity and Ability by emailing firstname.lastname@example.org or calling 0800 978 8303.